Liberty Lake, Washington

-Liberty Lake is a city in Spokane County, Washington, United States located adjacent to the eponymous lake.
+Liberty Lake is a city in Spokane County, Washington, United States, located adjacent to the eponymous lake.
 Located just over a mile (about 2 km) west of the Washington–Idaho border, Liberty Lake is both a suburb of Spokane, Washington and a bedroom community to Coeur d'Alene, Idaho.
-The population was 12,003 at the 2020 census.
+The population was 12,003 at the 2020 census, and was estimated at 13,353 in 2024.

 Liberty Lake was named after a pioneer who settled near the lake, Etienne Edward Laliberte, later he changed his name to Steve Liberty.
 The town was previously called Arturdee.

 History

 Liberty Lake was officially incorporated on August 31, 2001.